Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree of ideals of minors and the MinRank Problem

+\begin{proof} Since the matrix $M$ is homogeneous, the system of minors $\mathcal{F}$ consists of homogeneous polynomials.
+The regularity of the corresponding ideal $I_r(M)=(\mathcal{F})$ is

 The formula can be found in~\cite[Proposition~2.4]{BCG04} and is derived from a classical result of Eagon and Northcott \cite{EN62}.
 The bound on the solving degree now follows from Theorem~\ref{theorem-regularity=solvingdegree-homog}.
-In particular, if $\deg(f_{i,j})=1$ for all $i,j$, then $\solvdeg I_r(M)\leq r$.
-Since $I_r(M)$ is generated in degree $r$, then $\solvdeg I_r(M)=r$. \end{proof}
+In particular, if $\deg(f_{i,j})=1$ for all $i,j$, then $\solvdeg (\mathcal{F})\leq r$.
+Since $I_r(M)$ is generated in degree $r$, then $\solvdeg (\mathcal{F})=r$. \end{proof}

-Notice that in particular the assumption on the height is satisfied by a matrix $M$ whose entries are generic homogeneous polynomials of fixed degrees.
-If $n=s-r+1$, then $I_r(M)_d=R_d$ for $d\gg 0$, hence $\dregF{I_r(M)}=\reg(I_r(M))$.
-Therefore, Theorem~\ref{thm-en} recovers the results of~\cite{FSS10,FSS13} for $n=s-r+1$ and $t=r$, and extends them to homogeneous matrices whose entries do not necessarily all have the same degree.
+Notice that the assumption on the height is satisfied by a matrix $M$ whose entries are generic homogeneous polynomials of fixed degrees.
+If $n=s-r+1$, then $I_r(M)_d=R_d$ for $d\gg 0$, hence $\dregF{\mathcal{F}}=\reg(\mathcal{F})$, where $\mathcal{F}$ is the set of maximal minors of $M$.
+Therefore, Theorem~\ref{thm-en} recovers the results of~\cite{FSS10,FSS13} for $n=s-r+1$ and $t=r$, and extends them to homogeneous matrices whose entries do not necessarily have the same degree.

-Notice also that $\solvdeg I_r(M)=r$ implies that a Gr\"obner basis can be computed from the set of maximal minors via Gaussian elimination.

-We now restrict to ideals of maximal minors of matrices of linear forms.
-The MinRank Problem associated to this class of matrices is the classical MinRank Problem of \eqref{eq-minrank}.
-From the previous result it follows that, if the height of the ideal of maximal minors is as large as possible, then the solving degree of $I_r(M)$ is $r$.
+We now restrict to systems of maximal minors of matrices of linear forms.
+The MinRank Problem associated to this class of matrices is a slight generalization of the classical MinRank Problem of \eqref{eq-minrank}.
+From the previous result it follows that, if the height of the ideal of maximal minors is as large as possible, then the solving degree of the corresponding system is as small as possible, namely $r$.
 We now give different assumptions which allows us to obtain the same estimate on the solving degree, for ideals of maximal minors whose height is not maximal.
-We are also able to bound the solving degree of $I_2(M)$.
+We are also able to bound the solving degree of the system of $2$-minors.